 · a résumé written in English or Chinese to be uploaded in a doc, docx, xls, xlsx, pdf or txt format.
 A digital version of a passport styled photo is optional

 · N.B.
-A Chinese résumé is optional for applicants of Hong Kong or Macau
+A English résumé is required for applicants of Hong Kong or Macau

-· digital versions of your academic transcripts, relevant certificates, reference letter and other qualifications and awards.
+· digital versions of your academic transcripts (showing the cumulative GPA), relevant certificates, reference letter and other qualifications and awards.

 To start your application, you’ll have to register to use our online system.
 This means creating an account, setting a password and providing some basic personal information.